chrisrappa/sportsBet/README.md

-# onlinestore
+# Sportsbook Memes

-This was the result of a code-along to build a full stack online store using React, Redux, Node.js, Express, MongoDB, and Mongoose (styled with CSS).
+This is a reddit style meme website that utilzes an external API for sports information such as upcoming sports games and predictions.